nus-cs2103/website-base/admin/tools.md

 <box type="warning" seamless>

 Use other IDEs at your own risk.
+If you run into problems while using them, we won't be able to help you.
 </box>

 <box>